We start with a simple example of confirmatory factor analysis, using the

 next to each other.
 The reason why this model syntax is so short, is that

-default, the factor loading of the first indicator of a latent variable is
+First, by default, the factor loading of the first indicator of a latent

-variances are added automatically.
-And third, all exogenous latent variables
+Second, residual variances are added automatically.
+And third, all exogenous

-are correlated by default.
-This way, the model syntax can be kept concise.
-On
+latent variables are correlated by default.
+This way, the model syntax can be

-the other hand, the user remains in control, since all this ‘default’ behavior
+kept concise.
+On the other hand, the user remains in control, since all this

 We can enter the model syntax using the single quotes: